Why we located here. A Creative Community of Communities!

 Like most of the communities in Lower Puna, living in a high lava zone area gives us a little less interference from county officials.
 This can perhaps explain why more intentional communities are located here than in much of the USA, Europe and the world in general.

-The lava flow has now destroyed or closed nearly all of the intentional communities in the region.
-However, this area is so special that we will return and rebuild even better in the future
+The lava flow has now destroyed our community.
+However, this area is so special that we will return and rebuild.

 A Brief Community History of our Rainforest Home in Hawaii!